ccaprani/genassign/README.md

 show this help message and exit

 `-t`, `--file_mask` FILE_MASK
-Test title filename prefix, or if in generic mode -g then the filename mask
+Test title filename prefix, or if in generic mode `-g` then the filename mask

 `-f`, `--folder_stem` FOLDER_MASK
-Folder stem, for Moodle assignment types usually `onlinetext` or `file` or if in generic mode -g then the subfolder name mask
+Folder stem, for Moodle assignment types usually `onlinetext` or `file` or if in generic mode `-g` then the subfolder name mask

 `-b`, `--gen_paper`
-Whether or not to hide solution and generate the paper
+If set, the paper without solutions will not be produced

+`-e`, `--encrypt`
+If set, the produced PDFs will be encrypted

 `-g`, `--generic`
 Operates in a generic mailmerge manner